hugopi/RTU-homework-hugoPires/README.md

 This repository have been created to upload my computer-Science homeworks

 ###
-Week 3 homework :
+Week 3 homework : I searched for local data file with netsat command.
+Then I wrote them in a csv file.
+You will find a slide deck (task1.html) describing what Ihave done and a csv file with the result.

-ressources:
+ressources: task1.html, myfile.csv

 ###
 Week 4 homework : You will find a python program ("GetStarted.py") which contain a code using panda to manipulate a database.